ds-wook/learning-to-rank/README.md

 ## What not worked
-+ Stochastic Rank is not work because training time is very long.
++ Stochastic Rank method took a lot of training time.

 ## Reference